Mick Jackson (singer)

-Michael George Jackson (born 2 November 1947) is an English singer-songwriter and the co-writer of the song, "Blame It on the Boogie".
+Michael George Jackson is an English singer-songwriter and the co-writer of the song "Blame It on the Boogie".
 The song was co-authored by Mick's brother David Jackson and Elmar Krohn, and produced by Sylvester Levay.

+Career

-Jackson recorded his version first and The Jacksons' management team picked up the song at Midem, the music industry trade fair in Cannes, where it was offered to them by Mick Jackson's publisher without Jackson's knowledge.
+Jackson recorded his version first and the Jacksons' management team picked up the song at Midem, the music industry trade fair in Cannes, where it was offered to them by Mick Jackson's publisher without Jackson's knowledge.
 Due to a delay at the pressing plant which was producing Mick Jackson's single, in the UK the two versions were released within weeks of each other.